Submission deadline: March 20, 2023

-The Principal’s Excellence Research Awards are given annually to recognize emerging and established researchers at Glendon who have made an outstanding contribution to research in the last five years.
+The Principal’s Excellence Research Awards are given annually to recognize researchers at Glendon who have made an outstanding contribution to research in the last five years.
 The purpose of these awards is to provide recognition for and to promote research excellence across Glendon, the University and in the wider community.

-Up to 2 awards will be offered per calendar year in each category (Emerging Researcher and Established Researcher).
+Up to three awards will be offered per calendar year, one in each category

 - Adjudication Criteria

 ▪ Research published within the preceding five academic years.
 Candidates in disciplines where monographs are not considered to be the chief mode of communicating research results may be nominated based on articles or other modes of research output (websites, plays, novels, etc.).